 Each Fund's non-fundamental investment policies listed above may be changed with the approval of the Board.
-Unless noted otherwise, if a percentage restriction is adhered to at the time of investment, a later increase or decrease in percentage resulting from a change in a Fund's assets (i.e., due to cash inflows or redemptions) or in market value of the investment or a Fund's assets will not constitute a violation of that restriction.
+Unless noted otherwise, if a percentage restriction set forth in a Fund's Prospectus or this SAI is adhered to at the time of investment, a later increase or decrease in percentage resulting from a change in a Fund's assets (i.e., due to cash inflows or redemptions) or in market value of the investment or a Fund's assets will not constitute a violation of that restriction.
 This does not, however, apply to the borrowing policy set forth above.